The following tips should help

 I highly recommend using Stonyfield Yogurt for a culture, it works great for me every time.

 2. The kind of milk used is not sufficient.

-It can be difficult to find regular pasturized milk in some stores, but ultra-pasturized milk will not support the yogurt cultures.
+It can be difficult to find regular pasteurized milk in some stores, but ultra-pasteurized milk will not support the yogurt cultures.